If someone were to ask me how to write stand-up comedy material…

 You should also know how to structure your stand-up comedy material on paper in a way that allows you to easily represent your natural speaking rhythm, timing and identify punchline frequency in EVERY minute of your stand-up comedy material.

 Stand-up Comedy Tip: The reason why stand-up comedy material is written down is because you cannot physically see words as they are being spoken and expressed, nor can you visibly see how they are being expressed.

-Words on paper merely provide a map, as opposed to being the sole means of creating a stand-up comedy act that will actually work on stage.
+Words and sentences on paper merely provide a map, as opposed to being the sole means of creating a stand-up comedy act that will actually work on stage.